This page describes how FAB Subtitler BCAST can transmit subtitles for HLS internet live streams.

 Configuration of FAB Subtitler BCAST

-To activate real time generation of subtitle HLS playlist and chunks, HLS Live Streaming output has to be added in the System/Network part of the configuration as can be seen on the following picture:
+To activate real time generation of subtitle HLS playlist and chunks, one HLS Live Streaming output has to be added in the System/Network part of the configuration of FAB Subtitler BCAST for every video stream as can be seen on the following picture:

 The configuration of HLS Live Streaming output is shown on the following picture: